About Command Precedence

 Describes how PowerShell determines which command to run.

-This topic explains how PowerShell determines which command to run, especially when a session contains more than one command with the same name.
-It also explains how to run commands that do not run by default, and it explains how to avoid command-name conflicts in your session.
+Command precedence describes how PowerShell determines which command to run when a session contains more than one command with the same name.
+Commands within a session can be hidden or replaced by commands with the same name.
+This article shows you how to run hidden commands and how to avoid command-name conflicts.

 If you specify the path to a command, PowerShell runs the command at the location specified by the path.